| SOME TIPS FOR PLATFORM

 one is behind you.
 If necessary, move to the aisle to make sure you

 are heard.
-The Lord once got into a boat when preaching to the crowds
+The Lord sometimes got into a boat when preaching to crowds

 (without a P.A. system).